Jhanky/test/PRODUCTION_SETUP.md

 ```

 ### CORS Configuration
 The CORS configuration has been updated to work properly in production.
-The config/cors.php file now includes the APP_URL in allowed origins and supports local development domains.
+The config/cors.php file now includes the APP_URL in allowed origins and supports local development domains and the deployed frontend domain.

 ## Environment File Example